 From Bridgeport, take the 395 south for 0.8 miles.
 Turn left onto the unpaved Jack Sawyer Road before you get to the Bridgeport Ranger District Office, and continue on for 0.2 miles.
 Turn left again at the fork in the road, drive for one more mile, and the springs will appear along the road.

 The remote Saline Valley Warm Springs is best visited over a couple of days; though the destination is only about 70 miles away from the nearby town of Bishop, the tumultuous drive takes about four hours.
 Tucked away in the western edge of Death Valley National Park, these springs are not meant for novice explorers, the faint of heart, or the middle of summer.
-If you are able to make your way through the sands and rocky roads, you will be greeted by a makeshift pole with a bat sign, green lawns, rock gardens, and warm pools that are not, in fact, mirages.
+If you’re able to make your way through the sands and rocky roads, you’ll be greeted by a makeshift pole with a bat sign, green lawns, rock gardens, and warm pools that are not, in fact, mirages.
 That’s when you know you’ve arrived.

-Though the quirky nature may imply that these hot springs belong in a surrealist painting, the harrowing expedition leaves these pools relatively solitary, unlike the springs located just off the roadway.
-That being said, taking a four-wheel drive vehicle; bringing plenty of food, water, a

-nd fuel; and relying on paper maps rather than phones or other electronics that require signal are absolutely essential to survival here.
+Though their quirky nature may imply that these hot springs belong in a surrealist painting, the harrowing expedition leaves these pools relatively solitary, unlike the springs located just off the roadway.
+That being said, taking a four-wheel-drive vehicle; bringing plenty of food, water, and fuel; and relying on paper maps rather than on phones or other electronics that require signal are absolutely essential to survival here.

-The Saline Valley is known for being dry and arid (it is the location of abandoned mines and salt deposits, after all) so the going can be rough.
-Drastic temperature drops, high winds, and sudden drops in altitude are all encountered along the way, too, and the springs lie near a makeshift landing strip, so low flying planes are not uncommon.
-While there are plenty of things to take into consideration, the soaking pools of the various hot springs extend for three miles down the dirt roads, making for an extreme adventure.
+The Saline Valley is known for being dry and arid (it is the location of abandoned mines and salt deposits, after all), so the going can be rough.
+Drastic temperature drops, high winds, and sudden drops in altitude are all encountered along the way, too, and the springs lie near a makeshift landing strip, so low-flying planes are not uncommon.
+While there are plenty of things to take into consideration, the soaking pools of the various hot springs extend for three miles down the dirt roads, making for an extreme—and incredibly memorable—adventure.